mikeclement/autopilot_bridge/README.md

   * `autopilot/param_getlist` - Get a set of parameters by name (array)
   * `autopilot/param_set` - Set a parameter by name and value (string, float)

-Note that this module provides a more complete implementation of parameter fetching than the lighter-weight 'fpr' module described below.
+**Note**: this module predates the 'fpr' module.
+It attempts to provide a more complete implementation of the parameter fetching protocol; however, you may alternatively use the newer `fpr_param_*` services described below.

 ### fpr - Fences, Parameters, and Rally points

 The 'fpr' module provides a common framework for getting and setting parameters, lists of fence points, and lists of rally points.
-It can be used in place of the 'param' module for individual gets and sets.
+It can be used in place of the 'param' module.
 It provides the following additional ROS elements:

 * Services
  * `autopilot/fpr_fence_getall` - Get all fence points in the autopilot
  * `autopilot/fpr_fence_setall` - Clear and set all fence points in the autopilot
  * `autopilot/fpr_param_get` - Get a specific parameter by name
+ * `autopilot/fpr_param_getlist` - Get a list of parameters by name
  * `autopilot/fpr_param_set` - Set a parameter by name and value (string, float)
+ * `autopilot/fpr_param_setlist` - Set a list of parameters by name and value
  * `autopilot/fpr_rally_getall` - Get all rally points in the autopilot
  * `autopilot/fpr_rally_setall` - Clear and set all rally points in the autopilot